-- The NAFCM Grant review committee will notify applicants if they have been selected to develop a full proposal by April 1st, 2021.
-For selected applicants a review webinar will be offered on Tuesday April 16, 2021 at 12:00 PM Eastern Time.
-The link for attendance will be sent to those applicants who are invited to submit a full proposal. - Full proposals (with a required application protocol provided upon notification) will be due to the NAFCM Grant review committee no later than 11:59 PM local time of the organization's legal/main location on Monday, June 15th, 2021. - Notifications of the final decision will be made by August 31st, 2021.
+- Full proposals (with a required application protocol provided upon notification) will be due to the NAFCM Grant review committee no later than 11:59 PM local time of the organization's legal/main location on Monday, June 13th, 2022. - Notifications of the final decision will be made by August 31st, 2022.

 Please address questions about grant program to D.G.
-Mawn, President, NAFCM, at siminigrant2020@gmail.com.
+Mawn, President, NAFCM, at siminigrant2022@gmail.com